Iraq travel advice

 Drugs

 Penalties for possession, use or trafficking of illegal drugs are severe.
-Convicted offenders can expect long detention or even the death penalty.
+Convicted offenders can expect lengthy prison sentences or even the death penalty.

 Alcohol

-A new law is prohibiting importing, manufacturing, and selling alcoholic beverages.
-It is being challenged in court, and its application at ports of entry and inside Iraq remains unclear.
-You should nonetheless avoid travelling to Iraq with alcohol or risk heavy fines if convicted.
+While inconsistently enforced, Iraqi law prohibits the importing, manufacturing, and selling of alcoholic beverages.
+You should avoid travelling to Iraq with alcohol at the risk heavy fines if convicted.

-Do not drink alcohol outside licensed facilities.
-There is a zero tolerance policy regarding drinking and driving.
+Do not drink alcohol outside of licensed facilities.
+There is a zero-tolerance policy regarding drinking and driving.

 Dual citizenship